ooni/spec/nettests/ts-020-telegram.md

   ]
 }
 ```

-The variable capturing whether, overall, we consider telegram to be
+The key `telegram_tcp_blocking` is used to indicate if we believe telegram to be blocked at
-blocked at TCP level is `telegram_tcp_blocking`.
+the TCP level.

 Regardless of the status of the TCP connectivity this test sends HTTP POST
 requests on ports 80 and 443 to all access points.
 If at least an HTTP request